 The Group is exposed to the credit risk as a result of its operating activities.
-The credit risk is mainly comprised of the counterpart risk on customers.
+The credit risk is mainly composed of the counterpart risk on customers.
 The Group works mainly with large corporations.
 This limits its exposure.

-Trade receivables bydue date:
+Trade receivables by due date: